 Artist Talk: Nina Katchadourian

-Join the Moody for a conversation with artist Nina Katchadourian who will discuss her creative process and her current Rice University Public Art exhibition Please, Please, Pleased to Meet’cha.
+Join the Moody for a conversation with artist Nina Katchadourian who will discuss her creative process and current Rice University Public Art exhibition Please, Please, Pleased to Meet’cha.

-This dynamic sound installation, presented by Rice Public Art in conjunction with the Moody Center for the Arts’ spring programming focus on ecology, underscores Rice’s commitment to interdisciplinary collaborations, unconventional opportunities for learning, and the importance of women in science and art.
+This dynamic work, presented by Rice Public Art in conjunction with the Moody Center for the Arts’ spring programming focus on ecology, underscores Rice’s commitment to interdisciplinary collaborations, unconventional opportunities for learning, and the importance of women in science and art.
 We hope you’ll stop by and listen for yourself!

 Please, Please, Pleased to Meet’cha: 10am-5pm daily